Summary of significant accounting policies

 Inventories are stated at the lower of cost and net realizable value.
 The first in, first out (FIFO) method of valuation is used unless the nature of the inventories requires the use of a different cost formula, in which case the weighted average cost method is used.
 The cost of intermediates and finished goods includes directly attributable costs and related production overhead expenses.
 Net realizable value is determined as the estimated selling price in the ordinary course of business, less the estimated costs of completion and the estimated costs necessary to make the sale.
 Products whose manufacturing cost cannot be calculated because of joint cost components are stated at net realizable value after deduction of a margin for selling and distribution efforts.

-Current receivables are initially recognized at fair value plus any directly attributable transaction costs.
-Subsequent to initial recognition, they are measured at amortized cost using the effective interest method, which generally corresponds to nominal value, less an adjustment for bad debts.
+Current receivables for which the contractual cash flows are solely principal and interest are initially recognized at fair value plus any directly attributable transaction costs.
+Subsequent to initial recognition, they are measured at amortized cost using the effective interest method, which generally corresponds to nominal value, less an adjustment for expected credit loss.

 Current investments are initially recognized at fair value plus any directly attributable transaction costs.
 Subsequent to initial recognition, they are measured at amortized cost using the effective interest method.
 Deposits with banks with a maturity between 3 and 12 months are classified as current investments.

 Cash and cash equivalents comprise cash at banks and in hand and deposits held at call with banks with a maturity of less than three months at inception.
 Bank overdrafts are included in current liabilities.
 Included in cash and cash equivalents are investments in money market funds that do not meet the SPPI criterion but are held to meet short-term cash demand.
 Cash and cash equivalents are measured at fair value through profit and loss, or amortized cost.

 Non-current assets and disposal groups held for sale